temporalio/documentation/docs/application-development-guide.md

 To spawn a [Workflow Execution](/workflows/#workflow-executions), use the `ExecuteWorkflow()` method on the `Client`.

-The `ExecuteWorkflow()` API call requires an instance of `context.Context`, an instance of `StartWorkflowOptions`, a Workflow Type name, and all variables to be passed to the Workflow Execution.
-The `ExecuteWorkflow()` call returns a Future, which can be used to get the result of the Workflow Execution.

 The following code example connects to a server, starts a Workflow, waits for the Workflow to finish, and prints the Workflow result.

 ```python